-Statement of CFTC Commissioner Brian Quintenz on the Amendment to Comparability Determination for Japan: Margin Requirements for Uncleared Swaps for Swap Dealers and Major Swap Participants
+Statement of CFTC Commissioner Brian D. Quintenz on the Amendment to Comparability Determination for Japan: Margin Requirements for Uncleared Swaps for Swap Dealers and Major Swap Participants

 March 26, 2019